Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 This component has been designed before Symfony Serializer component came to maturity.
 This component doesn't claim to replace it, he's here to propose another way to normalization.

-For advanced cases, like many subobjects types, into large collections, with Doctrine lazy calls etc... normalizer can be slow.
+For advanced cases, like many subobject types, into large collections, with Doctrine lazy calls etc. normalizer can be slow.
 By the way, why normalize all this stuff ?
 But that's not the topic.
 For those cases, we advise you to implement your custom logic, into `normalize()` method.
-The reflection used by denormalization system is slow as well, when denormalizing a large set of data, with deep dependencies, so don't fear to implement manually some property access right into the `denormalize()` method.
+The reflection used by denormalization system is slow as well, when denormalizing a large set of data, with deep dependencies, so don't fear to manually implement some property access right into the `denormalize()` method.

 ## Roadmap
  - v1.3